biomed-AI/CapECG/README.md

 ![](figures/Step1.3.png)

-BOLT-LMM is used to perform GWAS for training data in bfile format.
+BOLT-LMM is used to perform GWAS for training data.
 You need to provide the phenotype file (file_pheno) with FID, IID, age, sex, center, batch and trait.
 The results will be saved in "file_out".
 The code of BOLT-LMM for GWAS is availabe at  https://alkesgroup.broadinstitute.org/BOLT-LMM/BOLT-LMM_manual.html, and BOLT-LMM can be run by the code:

 ```